shoogle/AppImageSpec/draft.md

 The AppImage Specification describes [AppImage], a portable format for deploying software applications to Linux-based operating systems.
 The Specification may be expanded to include other operating systems in the future.

+The AppImage format is designed to meet the needs of users and developers alike.
+The main strengths are:

+ - **P**ortabilty - the same file will run on the majority of Linux distributions without requiring installation or root priviledges.
+ - **I**ntegrety - AppImages can be obtained straight from the upstream developer with no intermediaries.
+ - **E**fficiency - a single, unified format enables fast turnarounds with Linux releases available from Day 1.
+ - **S**implicity - *"one app equals one file"*.
+Libraries and resources are included in the AppImage.

+The AppImage format has been over ten years in the making, and AppImages are available now for some of the most popular open source programs.
+This inititial version of the Specification seeks to formalize the features common to the majority of AppImages in existence today.
+Future versions of the Specification will impose new requirements.

+A key advantage of the AppImage format over other packaging formats is flexibility.
+AppImages do not require any form of package management system.
+In addition, many aspects of the Specification are optional and there are few strict requirements.
+However, it benefits users and developers when software applications behave in a manner that is consistent and predictable, so developers are encouraged to follow all parts of the Specification as closely as possible.

 ## Revision History